pierluigiderosa/Qgis2Ras/help/source/index.rst

 -------------

 2015.02.17, ver.
 0.21 - it's not necessary to follow a particular order in XS digitizing as the plugin order the XS basing on the river feature
+2016.03.01, ver.
+0.3  - Translation complete for English and Italian,banks and flowlines are now computed